Empowering Recovery: The Peer Support Specialist Programme

 |a) Preparatory Training for Potential Peer Support Specialist

-a) Preparatory Training for Potential Peer Support Specialist This module provides an introduction to the role of a Peer Support Specialist, and the significance of sharing a lived experience in peer support work.
-The module consists of 16 hours of classroom training.
+|This module introduces the role of a Peer Support Specialist and the significance of sharing lived experiences in peer support work.
+The module comprises 16 hours of classroom training.

-b) Certificate in Peer Support This module equips these individuals with competencies to perform the role of a Peer Support Specialist.
-The module includes 80 hours of classroom training and 100 hours of practicum at a social service or healthcare agency.
+|This module equips individuals with the competencies required to excel as Peer Support Specialists.
+It includes 80 hours of classroom training and 100 hours of practicum at a social service or healthcare agency.

 |The course is fully sponsored for Singaporeans and Permanent Residents, with an attendance requirement of 100%* and completion of all assessments.

 * In cases of non-compliance, learners must provide a valid reason supported by documents such as a Medical Certificate.
 Learners should not miss more than 25% of the course.